 Things to bring

-Front-opening nighties if you’re going to breastfeed and an extra one if you’re going to wear your nightie rather than a hospital gown, during labour.
+- Front-opening pyjama top or loungewear if you are planning to breastfeed plus an extra set of something easy opening and comfortable if you would prefer to wear something of your own rather than a hospital gown during labour.

 When to call the midwife